Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Duke Nukem 3D (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own full version duke3d.grp and duke.rts Duke Nukem 3D Atomic files to the ports/rednukem/gamedata folder.
 Then just start Duke Nukem 3D from Ports in the Emulationstation.

+### Exhumed (aka PowerSlave) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: You'll need to add your own full version STUFF.DAT, DEMO.VCR and BOOK.MOV files to the ports/Exhumed folder.
+Then just start Exhumed from Ports in the Emulationstation.

 ### Freedom Planet (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You must have a copy of Freedom Planet for Linux.
 You'll need the contents of the Freedom.Planet/game folder to be copied into the freedomplanet/gamedata folder of your sd card.
 Be sure the freedomplanet/gamedata folder on you sd card contains subfolders named bin32, bin64 and Data.
 The runtime folder and the run.sh file is not needed and should be left out or it will cause a double entry for Freedom Planet in the ports section of Emulationstation.
 There should also be a filed named Assets.dat in freedomplanet/gamedata as well.
 Then run Freedom Planet from the Emulationstation ports menu.
 Note: This game can take a minute or two to initially load.